Introduction to QCD: Hadronisation and Soft Hadron-Hadron Physics

-We now turn to the origin of the observational fact that hard jets appear to sit on top of a higher ``pedestal'' of underlying activity than events with no hard jets.
-That is, the so-called ``underlying event'' (UE) is much more active, with larger fluctuations, than the average min-bias event.
-This is interpreted as a consequence of impact-parameter-dependence: in peripheral collisions, only a small fraction of events contain any high-$\pt{}$ activity, whereas central collisions are more likely to contain at least one hard scattering; a high-$\pt{}$ triggered sample will therefore be biased towards small impact parameters, $b$, with a large number of MPI (and associated increased activity).
-The ability of a model to describe the shape of the pedestal (e.g.\ to describe both MB and UE distributions simultaneously) therefore depends upon its modeling of the $b$-dependence, and correspondingly the impact-parameter shape constitutes another main tuning parameter.
-A detailed discussion of impact-parameter dependent models goes beyond the scope of these lectures; see \cite{Sjostrand:1987su,Sjostrand:2004pf,oai:arXiv.org:1101.5953}.
+We now turn to the origin of the observational fact that hard jets appear to sit on top of a ``pedestal'' of underlying activity, which on average appears to be distributed evenly at all rapidities (i.e., also far from the jet cores). \begin{quote} ``Outside the [jet], a constant ET plateau is observed, whose height is independent of the jet ET.
+Its value is substantially higher than the one observed for minimum bias events.''~(\textbf{UA1} Collaboration (1983)~\cite{Arnison:1983gw}) \end{quote} That is, the so-called ``underlying event'' (UE) is substantially more active, with larger fluctuations, than the average min-bias event.
+In the MPI context, this is interpreted as a consequence of impact-parameter-dependence: in peripheral collisions, only a small fraction of events contain any high-$\pt{}$ activity, whereas central collisions are more likely to contain at least one hard scattering; a high-$\pt{}$ triggered sample will therefore be biased towards small impact parameters, $b$, with a larger number of MPI (and associated increased activity).